aws-samples/aurora-dsql-samples/python/example_code/sqlalchemy/README.md

-# SqlAlchemy with Aurora DSQL
+# SQLAlchemy with Aurora DSQL

 ## Table of Contents

 1. Prerequisites
 2. Setup the environment
 3. Connect to a cluster
+   1. Connection Pooling
 4. Create models
 5. Execute Examples
    1. SQL CRUD Examples